tommywong811/fyp-frontend/docs/pluginTutorial/docs/api.md

 # Mock API

-Since we don't have genuine REST APIs for now, we have developed mock APIs that give us the traffic and air quality information.
+Since we don't have genuine REST APIs for now, we have developed mock APIs that give us the traffic and air quality data.

-You can find the source code of the mock API [here](https://gitlab.com/thenrikie/pathadvisor-frontend/-/tree/develop/docs/pluginTutorial/mockAPIs).
+You can find the source code of the mock APIs [here](https://gitlab.com/thenrikie/pathadvisor-frontend/-/tree/develop/docs/pluginTutorial/mockAPIs).

 ## Usage

-We have two REST APIs available
+We have three REST APIs available:

 - `/traffic`: returns traffic data in a specified area
 - `/air-quality`: returns air-quality data in a specified area